hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 ..
 '))
 ```

-Taking advantage of her lucky streak, she set out to play again, this time using
-the pandas notation to retrieve a few columns from the table:
+Her team had long familiarity with Pandas notation, so she tried some pandas instructions to retrieve a few columns from the table.
+It worked, all really easily, or so it seemed:

 ```python
 >>> tdevice[['district', 'id', 'latitude', 'longitude']]
 pykx.List(pykx.q('